 HELP!
 I am walking into a minefield.
 I can’t help myself.
 The minefield has a name: BDS – boycott, divestment, sanctions.
 I am often asked about my attitude towards this international movement, which was started by Palestinian activists and has spread like wildfire throughout the world.

 The Israeli government now considers this movement a major threat, more so, it seems to me, than Daesh or Iran.
 Israeli embassies all over the world are mobilized to fight it.

 The main battleground is the academic world.
 Fanatical adherents of BDS are conducting fierce debates with equally fanatical adherents of Israel.
-Both sides use experienced debaters, diverse propaganda ploys, phony arguments and outright lies.
-It is an ugly debate, and getting uglier.
+Both sides use experienced debaters, diverse propaganda ploys, phony arguments, and outright lies.
+It is an ugly debate and getting uglier.

 Before expressing my own attitude, I would like to clear the ground.
 What is it all about?

-For the last 70 years, since age 23, I have devoted my life to peace – Jewish-Arab peace, Israeli-Palestinian peace.
+For the last 70 years, since age 23, I have devoted my life to peace – Jewish-Arab peace, and Israeli-Palestinian peace.
 Many people on both sides of the divide speak of peace.
 By now, to paraphrase Dr. Johnson, “peace” has become the last refuge of the hate-mongers.